Where to see Almond trees in bloom in Portugal?

 Vila Nova de Foz Côa is the capital of almond blossom and it is said that more than 100,000 almond trees are planted in the municipality.
 Therefore, it makes perfect sense that it is on the list of places to see almond blossom in Portugal.

 The almond trees in bloom are the motto for the Almond Blossom festival.
-In 2023, the Almond Blossom Festival in Vila Nova de Foz Côa took place from February 17th to March 5th.
+In 2024, the Almond Blossom Festival in Vila Nova de Foz Côa will take place from February 16th to March 3rd.

 The areas with the greatest number of almond trees in Vila Nova de Foz Côa are in Freixo de Numão and Touça, that is, outside the centre.